-The T.C.J.A. abandons the indirect foreign tax credit and moves to a D.R.D. system.26 A 100% deduction is allowed for the foreign-source portion of dividends received from 10%-owned foreign corporations.
+The T.C.J.A. abandons the indirect foreign tax credit and moves to a D.R.D. system.29 A 100% deduction is allowed for the foreign-source portion of dividends received from 10%-owned foreign corporations.
 To be entitled to the D.R.D., a U.S. corporation must hold its 10% interest for more than 365 days in the 731-day period beginning on the date that is 365 days before the ex-dividend date in the declaration.

 The D.R.D. is not available for hybrid dividends.
 These are amounts for which a deduction would be allowed under the D.R.D. rules except that the specified 10%-owned foreign corporation has already received a deduction or other tax benefit in any foreign country.
-Also, if a C.F.C. with respect to which a domestic corporation is a U.S. Shareholder receives a hybrid dividend from a related C.F.C., the hybrid dividend is treated as Subpart F income of the recipient C.F.C.27 None of the exceptions to taxation under Subpart F are applicable.
+Also, if a C.F.C. with respect to which a domestic corporation is a U.S. Shareholder receives a hybrid dividend from a related C.F.C., the hybrid dividend is treated as Subpart F income of the recipient C.F.C.30 None of the exceptions to taxation under Subpart F are applicable.

 The indirect foreign tax credit remains in effect to eliminate double taxation for U.S. corporations that are taxed under Subpart F in connection with foreign subsidiaries that are C.F.C.'s.
-However, the indirect foreign tax credit is not applicable to a hybrid dividend that gives rise to an income inclusion for a U.S. corporation that is a U.S. Shareholder.28
+However, the indirect foreign tax credit is not applicable to a hybrid dividend that gives rise to an income inclusion for a U.S. corporation that is a U.S. Shareholder.31

 There is no equivalent to the D.R.D. for repatriations from a foreign branch.
 Income from foreign branches is taxed immediately and the taxpayer may claim a direct foreign tax credit for foreign income taxes paid.
-Foreign branch income is placed in a separate foreign tax credit limitation basket.29
+Foreign branch income is placed in a separate foreign tax credit limitation basket.32

+- 29 Code §245A.

+- 30 Code §245A(e)(2).

-- 28 Code §245A(e)(3). - 29 Code §904(d)(1)(B).
+- 31 Code §245A(e)(3).

+- 32 Code §904(d)(1)(B).